itsWindows11/TowPad/README.md

 A UWP version of...
 Wordpad!

-This app features a simple and easy to use interface other than ribbons
+This app features a simple and easy to use interface other than ribbons.

 ![image](https://user-images.githubusercontent.com/81253203/133136254-4df31e72-2f6e-4a3c-8d29-5d0806003bd5.png)
 ![image](https://user-images.githubusercontent.com/81253203/133136586-65c15c90-9469-485e-b845-9579472aaced.png)